scuzzydude/asimov/asimov.md

 Hakeem Olajuwon would be a hero in any city.
 You cannot write better legendary mythology than his actual story.

 Raised by a hardworking, middle-class family in Lagos, Nigeria, Olajuwon played soccer growing up.
 Tall, he played goalie, but was nimble and athletic enough to get out and run the field.
-In high school, he picked up a basketball for the first time, within months was on the national team.
+In high school, he picked up a basketball for the first time, and within months was on the national team.
 An American scout arranged a visa and invitation for him to visit colleges in the U.S. His parents dug into their life savings to pay for his airfare.
 Hakeem arrived at JFK in New York during winter, took one step outside to catch a taxi, and realized he had zero desire to live in a cold place.
 He went back inside the airport and changed his ticket to Houston, as he'd heard it was warm there.

 Hakeem flew to Texas and worked out for the coaches of the University of Houston, before even catching any sleep after his long journey.
 He was offered a scholarship, redshirting his first year.
 By the following summer, Hakeem was working out in the gym with Moses Malone, Rockets superstar and reigning NBA MVP.
 The next few years were a whirlwind, the Cougars became a national sensation, known as *Phi Slama Jama*, the tallest fraternity in Texas.
 The Cougars were amazing, run and gun and high flying, fun to watch, and they dominated the NCAA.
 Can you imagine how awesome that would have been for a middle schooler in Texas just getting into basketball?
 I don't have to.